 This heart shaped diamond shows symptoms of a fish eye forming under the table facet.

-To conclude, the fish-eye effect is an indication of very poor cut and will make the diamond dull and lifeless.
+To conclude, the fish-eye effect is an indication of very poor cut and is very distracting to see in a diamond.
 Unlike subtle problems in clarity or nuances in color, you don’t need to be an expert to notice this issue.
 If you do see them, avoid them like the plague.